ZhijunWang1991/michaelwang.cloud/content/vitae.md

 * Nutrition evaluation of food for Animal/Human by **Cell Culture** and **animal model**

 #### ⚒️Hand-in R

+* Developed a *R package* named [**wagedown**](https://github.com/ZhijunWang1991/wagedown), which is adapted from bookdown package.
+The wagedown package provides a handy template for writing a PhD thesis at Wageningen University and rendering those files in a PDF format.

 * *Data Visualization* with R: Scatter plot, boxplot, heatmap, etc.

 * *Regression modelling*: Linear Regression, Multiple Linear Regression, prediction based on regression models.